Vivette's Dance Studio

 Our new DancelyTM program is for preschoolers 3-6.
 It is full of bright, happy music, fun dances, laughter and joy!
 We are the only studio in Salina teaching the Dancely program.

 We focus on the elementary dancer with classes for dancers ages 2 - 12.
+We also have adult classes.

 We are a "g-rated" studio, with a focus on age appropriate class wear, costumes, music and choreography for children.
 Our adult classes are geared to the comfort level of the dancers.

 We provide a sound foundation of dance basics so that any student wishing to continue in studio dance or school dance teams or cheerleading will be well prepared.
+Our dancers learn correct terminology from the beginning.

 We do a lot of community performances at care homes, fairs etc as we believe that dance is a performing art, not a competitive sport.
-Covid restrictions have challenged this but when we can, we do!

 We're a bit "old fashioned" and we like it that way.